 It is not considered appropriate for professionals to evaluate members of their families.
 Documentation from a family member will not be accepted.

-Documentation to support a request for accommodation for a food allergy or medical dietary issue can be submitted using CTY's Allergy Documentation form (.pdf) or by submitting documentation from an appropriate profession that conforms to the guidelines described below as closely as possible.
+Documentation to support a request for accommodation for a food allergy or medical dietary issue can be submitted using CTY's Allergy Documentation form (.pdf) or by submitting documentation from an appropriate professional that conforms to the general documentation guidelines and contains the same information noted in the Allergy Document form.
 The provision of all reasonable accommodations and services is based upon assessment of the impact of the student’s disabilities on his or her academic performance at a given time in the student’s life.
-Therefore, it is in the student’s best interest to provide recent and appropriate documentation relevant to the student’s learning environment.
-Documentation for severe allergies or other medical dietary issues should be from the last six months
+Therefore, it is in the student’s best interest to provide recent and appropriate documentation relevant to the student’s learning and residential environment.
+Documentation for severe allergies or other medical dietary issues should be from the last six months.

 “This summer I saw my child more social than ever before.
 At school, he refuses to communicate with peers unless absolutely necessary.
 He was completely different at CTY.
 He participated in group activities and actually liked them!
 He got along well and [made] friends.
 After this summer many of my fears about my child's future were gone.
 I now know that he will be OK when he goes to college, as long as he is with his academic and intellectual peers.”